 A German-Peruvian investment protection agreement has been in force since 1997.
 No bilateral double taxation agreement has yet been concluded.
 The EU’s free trade agreement with Peru and Colombia has been provisionally applied since 1 March 2013 and, following Colombia’s completion of its internal ratification procedures in June, has now been provisionally in force for all three parties since 1 August 2013.
 The agreement will enter into force definitively when it has been ratified by all EU member states.

-Peru is a partner country of German development cooperation and, along with Brazil, the largest recipient of German development cooperation funding in Latin America.
+Peru is a partner country of German development cooperation and the largest recipient of German development cooperation funding in Latin America.
 This assistance is greatly valued and appreciated by the Peruvian side.
 In all, Peru has received some EUR 2 billion in Financial Cooperation (FC) and Technical Cooperation (TC) since bilateral cooperation began.

-In consultation with the Peruvian government, Germany has designated the following as priority areas of bilateral development cooperation: democracy, civil society and public administration, drinking water supply and sanitation as well as sustainable rural development, management of natural resources and climate change.
+In consultation with the Peruvian government, bilateral development cooperation focuses on the following three priority areas: democracy, civil society and public administration; drinking water supply and sanitation; and sustainable rural development, management of natural resources and climate change.

 Cultural relations are also close.
 The Goethe Institute has a branch in Lima, and two other German-Peruvian cultural institutes are located in Arequipa and Cusco.
 Apart from the Alexander von Humboldt School (an International School with approximately 1,600 students), there are two other German Schools Abroad, in Chosica (near Lima) and in Arequipa, and three other schools that are supported by the Federal Foreign Office on account of their German teaching.
 A school in Chosica (near Lima) and one in Arequipa also receive similar support.
 In all, 12 Peruvian schools participate in the Schools – Partners for the Future initiative (PASCH), which is designed to arouse young people’s lasting interest in present-day Germany and in the German language.
 It is also thanks to this initiative that there are now some 15,000 people learning German in Peru.